CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

     molecules and 2 subjobs.
 Learn how long it takes per molecule, adjust your parameters and scale up.

-If you're using the GUI to set up the job script, don't select the "*" but specify a number.
-Bu default, you'll have this many simultaneous jobs running (or queuing).
+If you're using the GUI to set up the job script, don't select * (ampersand) but specify a number.
+By default, you'll have this many simultaneous jobs running (or queuing).

+The 'default' submit script will work "as is" for small jobs, but for large workflows, you'll need to edit it, see below.

 ### Additional flags for Maestro modules